Heng-zm/somlengp/README.md

 - Node.js 20+ and npm
 - Google Cloud Platform account (for AI features)
-- Firebase project (for authentication and database)
+- Supabase project (for authentication and database)

 ## 🚀 Getting Started